ThomasvanBommel/youtube-data/README.md

 # youtube-videos

-Express middleware that gets the latest 50 videos from a YouTube channel, by it's channel id, on a timed interval (default 1 hour).
+Express middleware that gets videos from a YouTube channel, by it's channel id, on a timed interval (default 1 hour).

 ## Requirements